 Our results have demonstrated that in a situation where human pressure on a landscape is increasing over time, and assuming managers across all scenarios have access to the same total budget, the most effective funding strategy for a conservation manager is a stable, predictable budget.
 A constant budget is preferable to an increasing budget that starts too low, even when that budget increases beyond the value of the stable budget halfway through the study period.
 If a manager’s budget is too low at the start of the study period, initial forest loss is very high.
 The manager is able to reduce the rate of forest loss as their budget increases over time, but they are not able to make sufficient gains over 50 years to render the strategy better than a stable budget.
 Likewise, a fluctuating manager budget that reflects predictable grant cycles performs worse over 50 years than a stable budget.
 During periods of high budget, managers can develop effective policies that reduce forest loss.
 However, these periods are not sufficiently long, and budgets not sufficiently high, to offset the damage that is done during periods of low funding.
 Furthermore, the rate of forest loss during periods of low funding increases over time, as community resources increase.
 If the manager was focussed on the conservation of a wildlife population that exhibited reproduction and thus population growth, the periods of high budget, and therefore more effective protective policies, may be sufficient to maintain a healthy population as there would be periods of recovery.
 However, we assumed that the loss of primary forest could not be effectively reversed within a period of 50 years (refs).
 These simulations could be further parameterised to include realistic forest regrowth or regeneration based on a specific landscape or ecosystem, but this would decrease the generality of the results and therefore was not attempted here.

-Providing a manager with a stable budget that allows the development and maintenance of policies that minimise deforestation over the long-term is the optimal approach.
+Providing a manager with a stable budget that allows the development and maintenance of policies that minimise deforestation over the long-term is the best approach.
 Stable, predictable budgets in the real world allow conservationists and landscape managers to maintain staffing levels, invest in long-term relationships and partnerships with stakeholders, maintain enforcement levels, and design policies and interventions that are strategic and adaptive over periods greater than short-term grant cycles.
 Conservation projects that are initially underfunded yet receive increasing resources will still spend many years working to reach the same levels of protection as they would have had, had they been provided an adequate, stable budget at the start.
-Our results suggest it could be several decades before the deforestation trajectories of the two alternative projects meet, and the increasing budget starts to pay dividends.
+Our results predict that it could be several decades before the deforestation trajectories of the two alternative projects meet, and the increasing budget starts to pay dividends.
 Projects that repeatedly experience severe funding shortages due to grant cycles will not have the same capacity for long-term investment and strategic planning as projects with stable funding, resulting in greater losses for biodiversity.

 Uncertainty and unpredictability in funding